Allow learners to control the time they have to complete any timed activities.

 - It particularly benefits learners with visual, motor or cognitive impairments, who may struggle to complete tasks in an allocated time.

-- People with low vision need more time to locate things on screen and to read.
+- People with low vision may need more time to locate things on screen and to read, particularly if they are using a screen magnifier.

 - People who use screen readers may need more time to understand screen layouts and to operate controls.